We will be informing accepted applicants in May.How many applications do you have in general? And how many places?

 Additional costs are to be considered: travel and accommodation costs to take part in the in-house classes, health insurance, travel expenses within Germany etc.

 No, it is not included.
-But you can buy the semester ticket on your own, if you need it, for the reduced student prize!
+But you can buy the semester ticket on your own, if you need it.Do I need to add a portfolio to my application?

 The requirements and necessity of obtaining a student visa for the MA Visual and Media Anthropology program varies depending on the nationality of the prospective student and whether he/she intends to live and study in Berlin or travel to Germany only for the in-house classes.